rust-lang/rust/text/0000-socket-timeouts.md

 # Alternatives

+## `Option<Duration>`

+It's a bit unfortunate -- and rather un-Rustic -- to special case a zero duration as "no timeout".

+An alternative would be to use `Option<Duration>`, and, on `Some(Duration::zero())` yield an invalid input error.
+That would force more clarity about intent and help guard against accidental disabling of timeouts for arithmetic reasons.

+On the other hand, it may have the risk of *introducing* bugs for those who expect a different semantics -- though the use of option types will likely serve as a sufficient heads-up.

+## Wrapping for compositionality

 A different approach would be to *wrap* socket types with a "timeout modifier", which would be responsible for setting and resetting the
 timeouts: